 PHONE SCAM – Updated FCC Warns Consumers on ‘Can You Hear Me’ Phone Scam: The FCC today is warning consumers about a scam that aims to trick people into saying “yes” during a recorded phone call.
 The scammer asks the target “Can you hear me?” and when the victim says “Yes” that response is recorded and can be used later to authorize unwanted charges on a credit card or utility accounts, the FCC said in a consumer alert today.
 The FCC has received dozens of complaints about the scams, a spokesperson said.
 In some instances, the fraudulent callers pretend to be from an organization that might be familiar to the person receiving the call, such as a mortgage lender, the FCC said.
 The alert encourages consumers not to answer calls from unknown numbers and lets them go to voicemail instead.

-TEXT MESSAGE SCAM – Updated Recently, several of our members received a text message from local credit unions alerting them that there is an issue with their account.
+TEXT MESSAGE SCAM – Several of our members received a text message from local credit unions alerting them that there is an issue with their account.
 The text wants you to click on a link to confirm your personal information.
 Please be advised that this is a scam and was not initiated by local area credit unions.
 Do not reply to the link or provide any personal information.
 Delete this text message immediately.

 REMINDER: IRCO will never send a text or email asking for this type of information.
 If you have any questions, please contact us at 908-859-1811.
 GENERAL FRAUD PROTECTION INFORMATION BE AWARE: No credit union association, federal regulator, or state league will send you a message via e-mail asking for your identification numbers.